Robert Inventor (click here for home page)

 skip to next - back

-That particular clip is played in just intonation - so the intervals are all pure harmonic series based chords - frequencies are all in ratios such as 5/4 (e.g. 400 Hz and 500 Hz or whatever).
+That particular clip is played in just intonation - so the intervals are all pure harmonic series based chords.
+Technically, this means that all the frequencies are in low number ratios such as 5/4 (e.g. 400 Hz and 500 Hz or whatever).

-In this type of tuning, the scale needs to be retuned for each chord if you want them all to be pure - because normally only a few chords can be pure just intonation in any scale.
-Most tuning systems such as twelve tone tunings are compromises that let you make some chords pure and others impure.
+Normally only a few chords can be pure just intonation in any tuning system.
+Most tuning systems such as twelve equal and historical temperaments are compromises that either make all the chords slightly impure - or make some chords pure and others impure.

 In this case the clip uses the option Rotate scale to chord roots which you see in the screen shot at the top of this page.
 The chords themselves are wonderfully pure, but it has disadvantages too - to achieve that you need to have tiny shifts in pitch of some of the notes as the tune progresses - something that some people find more noticeable than others.
 If it sounds out of tune to you in places, probably you are noticing those tiny shifts in pitch from one chord to the next, rather than the pitch relationships between the notes in play at any given time, which are beatifully in tune.
 Anyway this is one of the things you can explore in the Chord Player.